nightscout/trio-docs/docs/EN/operate/customize.md

 - In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.
 :::

-> Note: you can also achieve this customization using the script to [Customize Open-iAPS](build.md#customize-open-iaps)
+> Note: you can apply this customization using the script to [Customize Open-iAPS](build.md#customize-open-iaps).
+>
+> Open-iAPS uses many submodules from the LoopKit username with FreeAPS and oref code as the manager.

+If you prefer to edit the file yourself:

-Edit line 28 of the file `FreeAPS/Sources/Services/UnlockManager/UnlockManager.swift`
+Edit line 20 of the file `LoopKit/LoopKitUI/Extensions/Environment+Authenticate.swift`

 Code before modification:
 ```swift